Tucson, Arizona: Sports

 In baseball, the Tucson Saguaros of the independent Pecos League began play in 2016 and play at the Kino Veterans Memorial Stadium.
 They won the league in their inaugural season and won two more championships in 2020 and 2021.
+A team in the Mexican Pacific League moved to Tucson in 2025, although, due to visa issues, it has yet to play a game in its intended home of Kino Veterans Memorial Stadium.
 The Tucson Padres played at Kino Veterans Memorial Stadium from 2011 to 2013.
 They served as the AAA affiliate of the San Diego Padres.
 The team, formerly known as the Portland Beavers, temporarily moved to Tucson from Portland while the team awaited a new stadium in Escondido.
 Legal issues derailed the plans to build the Escondido stadium, so they moved to El Paso, Texas for the 2014 season and onward.
 Previously, the Tucson Sidewinders, a triple-A affiliate of the Arizona Diamondbacks from 1998 to 2008, won the Pacific Coast League championship and unofficial AAA championship in 2006.
 The Sidewinders played at Tucson Electric Park (now called Kino Sports Complex) and were in the Pacific Conference South of the PCL.
 The Sidewinders were sold in 2007 and moved to Reno, Nevada after the 2008 season.
 They now compete as the Reno Aces, who have served as a triple-A affiliate for the Arizona Diamondbacks since 2009.

 In soccer, Tucson is host to the Mobile Mini Sun Cup, the largest pre-season Major League Soccer (MLS) tournament in the country.
 As many as 11 MLS soccer clubs train in Tucson every winter.
 Tucson is also host to FC Tucson, a professional soccer club that plays at the Kino Sports Complex North Stadium in the third-tier USL League Two.

 The United States Handball Association Hall of Fame is in Tucson.